-There are around 200 nonprofit organizations that exist in Tri-Cities region that provide community services and programs that are in need of volunteers and donations.
-These organizations offer community services such as counseling, disaster relief, domestic violence, food/clothing/shelter/housing, individual & family services, legal, medical/health services, sexual assault, transportation, etc.
+Information on non-profit community service organizations in Tri-Cities WA (Kennewick, Pasco, Richland) and other cities in Benton and Franklin County is provided.
+These organizations provide services such as counseling, disaster relief, domestic violence, food/clothing/shelter/housing, individual & family services, legal, medical/health services, sexual assault, transportation, etc.

-Contact the Webmaster if you are a nonprofit organization in Benton or Franklin County that would like a listing on this page or to have your listing updated.
+Contact the Webmaster if you are a nonprofit community service organization in Benton or Franklin County that would like a listing on this page or to have your listing updated.

 - Alzheimer's Association

 - Benton-Franklin Humane Society

 - Boys & Girls Clubs of Benton and Franklin Counties